Current Chemistry degree description, requirements and courses can be found in 2021-2022 Academic Catalog.

-With approximately fifteen faculty members whose education and research interests cover the major areas of chemistry, the School of Chemical and Biomolecular Sciences offers the resources for a thorough education in chemistry.
-All lecture courses are taught by full-time faculty who hold the Ph.D.
-Laboratory portions of the courses are instructed by graduate assistants under direct supervision of a faculty member.
-Although introductory courses have large enrollments, our upper-division classes are small enough to allow faculty to give you individual attention.
+With approximately fifteen faculty members whose education and research interests cover the all major areas of chemistry, the School of Chemical and Biomolecular Sciences offers the resources for a thorough education in chemistry.
+Itroductory courses for the majors are taught with the University Honor’s program and are separate from the non-major tracks, which allows small class sizes.
+The upper-division classes are small enough to allow faculty to give you individual attention.

-Our faculty members are active in research, attracting more than one million dollars each year in external support from a variety of agencies such as the National Science Foundation, the National Institutes of Health, the Department of Energy, NASA, the American Cancer Society, and the Dreyfus Foundation.
-Some of these funds are used to support undergraduate students carrying out research projects in the faculty member's lab.
-Our research work covers many areas of experimental and theoretical chemistry, focusing on design and fabrication of new materials, stabilities of reactive intermediates in chemical reactions, synthesis of natural products and entirely new molecules with biological activity, catalysis, understanding the fundamental sources of interactions between molecules, and devising new methods and instruments for separating one type of molecule from another or of recognizing the presence of certain substances at only trace levels.
+Our faculty members are active in research, attracting more than one million dollars each year in external support from a variety of agencies such as the National Science Foundation, the National Institutes of Health, the Department of Energy, NASA, the American Cancer Society, etc. Some of these funds are used to support undergraduate students carrying out research projects in the faculty member's lab.
+Our research work covers many areas of experimental and theoretical chemistry, focusing on design and fabrication of new materials, synthesis of new products and entirely new molecules with biological activity, catalysis, understanding the fundamental sources of interactions between molecules, and devising new methods and instruments for separating one type of molecule from another or of recognizing the presence of certain substances at only trace levels.

 Graduate and Professional Programs